in2code-de/in2publish_core/Documentation/Installation/Configuration/LocalConfiguration.md

   # private key password, NULL if none set
   privateKeyPassphrase: NULL

-  # Key fingerprint of the Live Server for additional authentication check.
+  # Key fingerprint of the production server for additional authentication check.
 If this fingerprint does not match in2publish will refuse the connection.
   foreignKeyFingerprint: 00:00:00:00:00:00:00:00:00:00:00:00:00:00:00:00

   # Method modification: one of SSH2_FINGERPRINT_MD5 or SSH2_FINGERPRINT_SHA1